 Local businesses are important to Oakville’s economy and contribute to the town’s vibrant communities.
 Through the use of signs, local businesses can promote the goods and services they provide to generate business, create brand recognition within the community, and communicate broadly with the public.

-Sign by-law 2018-153 provides regulations of various sign types including elections signs, mobile signs, fascia signs and advertising signs.
+Sign by-law 2018-153 (as amended) provides regulations of various sign types including elections signs, mobile signs, fascia signs and advertising signs.

 Sign regulations will differ depending on the location of the property where the sign will be placed and are sectioned into "designations" or types of land uses.
 To find out what designation your property is classified as please search your address in the Interactive Map of Land Use.

 For event signs, please submit an event application form.

 Please note that installing a sign in the Town of Oakville without a valid permit is a violation of the town’s by-laws and can result in the sign being removed and/or charges laid.

 The accordion below contains photographs of various sign types that are defined and regulated in the sign by-law as well as guidelines for election signs to help you navigate what types of signs, sizes and placements are allowed under the Sign By-law.

 a single-sided sign painted on, or otherwise affixed to, the surface of an awning and such sign does not project off or out from the awning in any direction.

 A Static Electronic Message Board does not contain copy that is full motion video or otherwise gives the appearance of animation or movement and does not display third-party advertising.
 This does not include a Drive-Through Menu Board Sign and Drive-Through Pre-Sales Menu Board Sign.